merauluka/sendgrid-integration/README.md

 OPTIONAL
 --------------------------------------------------------------------------------
-If sending email fails with certain (pre-defined) response codes the message be added to Cron Queue for later delivery.
+If sending email fails with certain (predefined) response codes the message be added to Cron Queue for later delivery.
 In order for this to function, you must configure Cron running period and when it is possible also add your drupal site to crontab (Linux only), read more about cron at https://www.drupal.org/cron.